-CHEN Bixia, SAKAGAMI Nobuo
+CHEN Bixia1, SAKAGAMI Nobuo2

-University of the Ryukyu, Japan Ibaraki University, Japan
+1University of the Ryukyu, Japan

+2 Ibaraki University, Japan

 To combat climate change and achieve Sustainable Development Goals in agriculture in the tropics and subtropics, the Faculty of Agriculture, University of the Ryukyus has been making efforts to build a research exchange program in the past 9 years together with Ibaraki University, and the partner universities in the Southeast and South Asia, Bogor Agricultural University (Indonesia), Khon Kaen University (Thailand), and Ruhuna University (Sri Lanka), Sher-e-Bangla Agricultural University (Bangladesh).
 Last year, (the University of Veterinary Science, UVS) joined our research exchange network.
 International Agricultural Program (IAP) has been established in providing master students with internship and short-term research experience in Southeast and South Asia.
 IAP consists of a summer course and a winter course each year.
 During the summer vacations, our master students stay in the partnership university campus for about 3 weeks, attending the summer camps, conducting a small research project under the instruction of the professors in our partner universities.
-In winter vocation, young researchers of master students and faculty members of our partner universities have been invited to attend an international workshop in Okinawa.
-And, English lessons of conservation and presentation skills have been also provided for our young students.
-This year, we have encountered an unprecedented pandemic, the summer course has been canceled.
+In winter vacation, young researchers of master students and faculty members of our partner universities have been invited to attend an international workshop in Okinawa.
+And, English lessons of conversation and presentation skills have been canceled.
 Instead, we have planned an online seminar and invited 15 lecturers from 7 countries, and about 100 students from four countries will participate in the lectures.
 Next January, a young forum will take place and our young researcher will report their ideas regarding the agricultural issues together with other young students from our partner universities.